aws-samples/aws-cloudwatch-snapshot-graphs-alert-context/README.md

 ### Troubleshooting

+1. Check that Simple Email Service (SES) is [available in your region](See the AWS [service availability matrix](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) for a full list of availability for SES).
-1. Check that your email address has been verified in Amazon Simple Email Service.
+2. Check that your email address has been verified in Amazon Simple Email Service.
-2. View the Lambda log file in CloudWatch.
+3. View the Lambda log file in CloudWatch.

 See the CloudWatch API documentation for [GetMetricWidgetImage](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_GetMetricWidgetImage.html) for more information.